Steps Employers Must Take When Running Background Checks

-Do the same for employers listed on the application.
-Double check with the applicant that he actually worked at the locations listed, as sometimes they will list headquarters information.
+Double check with the applicant that he actually worked at the locations listed, as sometimes they will list corporate office information.
 There is no need to search a jurisdiction if the applicant has never been there.

 Check the candidate’s signature on all forms and documents.
 Does it match the name reported on the application?
 Is it spelled differently?
-Clarify any irregularities.
-If the applicant explains it by claiming aliases, make sure they are all searched.
+Clarify any irregularities with the applicant.
+If they explain it by claiming aliases, make sure they are all searched.

-Double late names are common. sometimes these two names are separated by a hyphen.
-The tricky part is that often government issued IDs list the first part of the last name as the middle name.
+Double last names are common, sometimes these names are separated by a hyphen.
+The tricky part is that government issued IDs sometimes list the first part of the double last name as the middle name.

 Applicant enters on job application:

 Yes this happens!
 Some people use the name that immediately follows the first name as their surname.
 The actual last name, is often omitted.
 If you will look at any of these identity documents, you might see these variations:

 First name: Sarah Smith